cmod/craigstarter/README.md

 # Craigstarter

-An indie kickstarter-like experience for Shopify with multiple goals and variants as tiers.
+An indie Kickstarter-like experience for Shopify with multiple goals and variants as campaign tiers.

 By [Craig Mod](https://craigmod.com).
 Made available under Mozilla Public License 2.0.